Boca Raton Hit and Run Lawyer

 It means that the person was negligent as a matter of law.
 That’s because it is a criminal act to drive under the influence of alcohol and or drugs in the state of Florida.
 If the state convicts the driver of a DUI, you are only required to show that the driver’s decision to operate a motor vehicle under the influence of alcohol or drugs caused your injuries.

 Each collision has the potential to cause injury.
 Anytime a driver flees the scene of an injury accident, it is a crime.
 Whether you live in Boca Raton, Orlando, Palm Beach, or Ft.
-Lauderdale, a Florida hit-and-run accident can quickly leave you with severe mental and emotional burdens.
+Lauderdale, a Florida hit and run accident can quickly leave you with severe mental and emotional burdens.

 Victims are frequently overwhelmed, unsure of what to do, and desperate for answers.
 These struggles, as well as the ensuing legal battles, are only made worse when a seriously negligent or blatantly criminal driver is involved.

-What to do After a Hit-and-Run Accident
+What to do After a Hit and Run Accident

-After being involved in a hit-and-run accident, it is crucial that you take several steps to provide yourself with the best chances possible to find the at-fault driver.
+After being involved in a hit and run accident, it is crucial that you take several steps to provide yourself with the best chances possible to find the at-fault driver.
 Some things you can do are:

-• Take note of the model and color of the vehicle.
 Although there are several vehicles that may match the description of the one involved in your accident, it can help law enforcement and people in your community to spot the vehicle and take notice of any damage.

-• Get information from witnesses.
 People who witness your accident can be an invaluable asset for helping you get the justice and compensation you need and deserve.
 These people can help provide descriptions of the driver, the vehicle, and other critical details that they remember.

-• Write down any part of the license plate you remember.
 Even a partial license plate number, combined with the color and model of a vehicle, can help police locate the at-fault driver.

-• Seek medical attention.
 Even if you do not feel as though you are injured, you need to seek medical attention as soon as possible.
 You may have internal organ damage, soft tissue injuries, or other potentially life-threatening injuries that need to be addressed.
 Seeking medical advice also helps you create a paper trail to document your injuries.

-• Contact an attorney.
 Never sign anything or accept any type of settlement agreement.
 Instead, consult with a Florida personal injury attorney who can review the circumstances surrounding your accident and help you determine legal options available for you.

-Florida hit-and-run accident attorney Chad J. Robinson has more than a decade of experience helping accident victims hold wrongdoers accountable and maximize their recoveries.
+Boca Raton hit and run accident attorney Chad J. Robinson has more than a decade of experience helping accident victims hold wrongdoers accountable and maximize their recoveries.
 Our team strives to alleviate the stress and struggles that so many victims face as they navigate the complicated legal system.

 What Happens if the Driver Is Not Identified?